chakriappu140/spotify-clone/README.md

 ## Overview

-This Spotify Clone is a web application designed to replicate some of the core functionalities of Spotify, including user registration, login, music browsing, and playlist creation.
-It is built using HTML, CSS, and PHP, and utilizes a MySQL database for storing user and music data.
+This Spotify Clone is a web application(Frontend) designed to replicate some of the core functionalities of Spotify, including user registration, login, music browsing, and playlist creation.
+It is built using HTML, CSS.

 ## Features